Pirates vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 115 games this year and have walked away with the win 49 times (42.6%) in those games.
+- The Pirates have been victorious in 49, or 42.2%, of the 116 contests they have been chosen as underdogs in this season.

-- Pittsburgh has a record of 20-19 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.
+- Pittsburgh has entered 104 games this season as the underdog by +100 or more and is 44-60 in those contests.

-- The moneyline set for this matchup implies the Pirates have a 41.7% chance of walking away with the win.
+- The Pirates have an implied victory probability of 50% according to the moneyline set for this matchup.

-- So far this season, Pittsburgh and its opponents have hit the over in 80 of its 147 games with a total.
+- Pittsburgh and its opponents have hit the over in 81 of its 148 games with a total this season.

-- The Pirates are 10-6-0 against the spread in their 16 games that had a posted line this season.
+- In 16 games with a line this season, the Pirates have a mark of 10-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!